 Sponsored by Roam Butcher Shop and Hestan Culinary

-We go back and forth on whether a NY strip or ribeye steak would be on our desert island dinner list, but one thing is for certain, its absolutely steak, not pork, chicken or fish, and there is a big plate of shoestring fries along side.
-Plus chocolate pot d’creme for dessert.
+We go back and forth on whether a NY strip or ribeye steak would be on our desert island dinner list, but one thing is for sure, it’s absolutely steak, not pork, chicken, or fish, and there is a big plate of shoestring fries alongside.
+Plus, chocolate pot creme for dessert.

-Leaning towards NY strip steaks after Roam Butcher Shop (part of the Roam Artisan Burger group of restaurants) gifted us these glorious slabs of meat.
-Not only do they have a nice thick layer of fat along the edge, these steaks are richly marbled, which is an indicator of how intensely beefy they are going to taste.
-And did we mention these steaks are from pasture-raised 100% grass fed beef?
-Trust me it’s rare to see grass fed beef that is so beautifully marbled.
+We’re leaning towards NY strip steaks after Roam Butcher Shop (part of the Roam Artisan Burger group of restaurants) gifted us these glorious slabs of meat.
+Not only do they have a nice thick layer of fat along the edge, but these steaks are also richly marbled, which is an indicator of how intensely beefy they are going to taste.
+And did we mention these steaks are from pasture-raised 100% grass-fed beef?
+It’s rare to see grass-fed beef that is so beautifully marbled.

 Then I do something you will consider truly strange: I start by cooking the steak on its narrow side.
 I want to begin with the rim of fat on the edge, to render it so there is good, flavorful fat in the pan for the rest of the cooking.
 I’m also browning it so the finished steak will look immensely appetizing when it is served. —Alain Ducasse in THE CHEF; Steak With Style: Easy Does It for the NY Times

-A perfectly browned steak is the holy grail of meat eaters, and as Harold McGee says in his book On Food and Cooking, you can easily achieve this result (most commonly referred to as the Malliard reaction) by cooking with medium heat and flipping steaks frequently, about every 15-30 seconds.
-But what does the Malliard reaction actually produce?
+A perfectly browned steak is the holy grail of meat-eaters.
+As Harold McGee says in his book On Food and Cooking, you can quickly achieve this result (most commonly referred to as the Maillard reaction) by cooking with medium heat and flipping steaks frequently, about every 15-30 seconds.
+But what does the Malliard reaction produce?

 “One of the most important flavor-producing reactions in cooking is the Maillard reaction.
 It is sometimes called the “browning reaction” in discussions of cooking, but that description is incomplete at best.
 The important thing about the Maillard reaction isn’t the color, it’s the flavors and aromas.
 Indeed, it should be called ‘the flavor reaction,’ not the ‘browning reaction.’” by Nathan Myhrvold, Chris Young and Maxime Bilet in Modernist Cuisine